cdated/subredditor/README.md

 ### Example:

-Generate a graph of all subreddits related to /r/wikipedia and /r/python.
+Generate a graph of a set of subreddits related to /r/wikipedia and /r/python.
 Render the graph as a pdf with -r (render) flag and limit the number of child nodes to 2 with -b (breadth) flag.
 When breadth is restricted the child nodes are chosen at random, breadth also decreases with depth to prevent extremely large graphs.

 ======